reactome/add-links/README.md

 ```

 You will need to execute this command from a directory which has a subdirectory named "resources", such that "resources" contains all of the necessary configuration files described above, as well as the application properties file (defined with the `-Dconfig.location` VM setting) and the logging configuration files (defined with the `-Dlog4j.configuration` VM setting).
 The AddLinks application itself takes one argument: the path to the Spring context file (application-context.xml).

+## Other notes

+Some notes on other parts of the AddLinks system.
+Most of these notes describe exceptions to how the rest of the system is built.

+### Different data retrieval
+Most of the data retrievers are designed to download a single file, or submit queries to a webservice to get data.
+Some of them work a little bit differently:

+#### ENSEMBL
+Getting cross-references from ENSEMBL requires first getting doing a batch mapping from ENSP to ENST, then batch mapping ENST to ENSG.
+Then, individual cross-reference lookups on ENSG to get other databases.
+The batch lookups require a specific species, as an input.
+So, getting data for ENSEMBL takes a few steps.

+#### BRENDA
+Data is retrieve from BRENDA one identifier at a time, via a webservice.
+Each webservice call requires authentication information.

+#### KEGG
+To get data from KEGG, AddLinks must first get the UniProt-to-KEGG mappings.
+KEGG is then queried using these mapped values to get detailes for each of the KEGG identifiers.
+KEGG queries are species-specific.

+####UniProt
+This is a pretty simple web-service call.
+The difference here with UniProt is that there will be a .tab file with the mappings from UniProt to some other database, and a .not file containing all of the identifiers that the UniProt web service could not map.

+#### File processing
+ - Most file processors operate on text files, usually tab or comma delimited.
+Some file processors operate on XML.
+In these cases, there is usually one or more XSL files that is used to transform the XML into a much simpler structure (usually a CSV or TSV).
+This is done for ENSEMBL, Orphanet, and HMDB.

+ - Some file processors operate on file globs (file name patterns).
+These include file processors for BRENDA, ENSEMBL, KEGG, UniProt, and OMIM.
+Usually, this is done becuase there are multiple input files, often distinguished by the target database of the mapping, a species ID, or both.

+#### Reference creation

+Some of the code that creates references behaves differently than most of the rest.

+#### Zinc Orthologs
+The code that creates ZINC orthologs first performs a query to the ZINC website to see if the identifier has an content for a specific type (biogenic, fda approved, etc...).

+#### OMIM
+The OMIM Reference Creator is a UniProt-mapped reference creator, but it uses its own OMIM file processor to filter the UniProt list with a list from OMIM before creating references.

+#### CTD, Monarch, BioGPS, dbSNP
+The Reference Creators for these databases are all NCBI-based.
+When the ENSEMBL or UniProt reference creators create references with NCBI identifiers, these other reference creators are also automatically executed.
+Additionally, for CTD there is a separate file processor and reference creator which filter based on a CTD file.